Pitcairn Islands dollar: Reverse sides

 After 2022, King Charles III is depicted on all coins of the Pitcairn Islands as Head of State and King of the United Kingdom of Great Britain and Northern Ireland, of which the Pitcairn Islands are a territory.

 Although the coins are not circulating on the island, the coin sets may be purchased at the Pitcairn Islands General Post Office in the capital of Adamstown.

-In 2021, the Pitcairn Islands started issuing pound and pence denominated pieces.
+During 2021, the Pitcairn Islands started issuing pound and pence denominated pieces.
 These are however not legal tender, as the Currency Ordinance of the Pitcairn Islands prescribes that the islands can only issue legal tender coins that have a denomination in dollars and cents.